Thandi Moraka: ANCYL Makhado conference: 2010

-Arrest: 2010
+Arrest

 On 10 April 2010, as Moraka drove home from the chaotic Makhado conference, she was arrested by an off-duty traffic officer on the N1 near Botlokwa and detained briefly at Mphephu police station.
 The ANCYL alleged that she had stolen important league documents which accredited the delegates to the conference and without which the conference could not proceed.
 Her arrest was viewed as retaliation by the pro-Malema faction of the ANCYL.

 The national leadership of the ANCYL laid a criminal charge of theft against Moraka, pertaining to the documents allegedly taken by her, and released a statement providing the following account of the incident: Despite the calls made by the President of the ANCYL for delegates to return to the conference some persisted in their actions without regard for the majority of delegates.
 The former Deputy Secretary of the ANCYL Cde Thandi Moraka stole the conference credentials and attempted to flee from Makhado en route to Polokwane.
 She was then located by the police and found in possession of the conference credentials, an ID document and accreditation tags of delegates determined to collapse [render inquorate] the Provincial Conference of the ANCYL.
 A criminal case of theft was opened against her.On 19 July 2010, Moraka appeared in the Dzanani Magistrate's Court and the theft case was struck off the court roll.
 Moraka welcomed the decision, saying that the matter was an internal political dispute unsuitable for litigation.

+Public Protector's report

-She subsequently laid a complaint with the Public Protector, Thuli Madonsela; she alleged that her arrest had been ordered by Pinky Kekana, who was then the Member of the Executive Council (MEC) for Roads and Transport in the Limpopo provincial government and who was viewed as an ally of Malema.
+After her arrest, Moraka laid a complaint with the Public Protector, Thuli Madonsela; she alleged that her arrest had been ordered by Pinky Kekana, who was then the Member of the Executive Council (MEC) for Roads and Transport in the Limpopo provincial government and who was viewed as an ally of Malema.
 Kekana dismissed this allegation as "malicious".

 The report of Madonsela's investigation, entitled "State Power – Political Games", was released in late September 2012 and concluded that Moraka's arrest had been unlawful.
 According to Madonsela, the arrest had indeed been ordered by Kekana, an improper directive which amounted to an abuse of power and to maladministration in that Kekana "employed state resources to settle a political score" in respect of private party-political rivalries.
 Madonsela also pointed out that the arrest had been unnecessary because Moraka had voluntarily cooperated with the officer who pulled her over and because no criminal charge had been laid against her at that time.
 By way of remedial action, Madonsela instructed Kekana to apologise to Moraka and also instructed the Premier of Limpopo to "take disciplinary action" against Kekana.

-Deputy Chairperson: 2015
+ANCYL Provincial Deputy Chairperson: 2015

-On 4 May 2015, at a provincial league elective conference near Tzaneen, Moraka was elected as the Deputy Provincial Chairperson of the Limpopo branch of the ANCYL, serving under Provincial Chairperson Vincent Shoba.
+On 4 May 2015, at a provincial league elective conference near Tzaneen, Moraka returned to the provincial leadership of the Limpopo ANCYL.
+She was elected as the Deputy Provincial Chairperson, serving under Provincial Chairperson Vincent Shoba.